Yumian-Cui/yumian-cui.github.io/gs_transaction_format/index.md

 3. `Clear Format`, as its name suggests, clears only the format but preserves the content.

 4. `Fill Table` is intended to be applied to the last sheet: `debt matrix`.
-It updates the table in whole every time you run it to matches with the data in `transaction` table.
+It updates the table in whole every time you run it to reflect the changes in `transaction` table.

 To achieve the intended effect of the above debt matrix, you need to run `Fill Table` first and then `Format Sheet`.